Course content - 2-week Pre-sessional (on campus)

 - approximately ten hours per week of interactive tasks to be completed either in study groups of up to five students on campus, or individually online;

-- an individual tutorial meeting of approximately fifteen-minutes with your tutor, or a 30-minute group tutorial meeting with your study group and tutor.
+- an individual tutorial meeting of approximately 5-minutes with your tutor, and a 15-minute group tutorial meeting with your study group and tutor.

 Sample timetable